tobe2098/stock-tracker/README.md

 - Semi Frequent storage of settings.
 DONE
 - Load json from API query for history (try to make it a rich query, intra and interday) DONE
 - Heatmap fetch all quotes at startup DONE
+- Special button for the API request.
+DONE

+- Make chart be actual candles.
 - When swapping between charts, keep the scale stored
 - If there is at least one chart, delete placeholder
 - When clock counter is 0, it should show how many requests we have left.